fckl79/NumeratedTest/README.md

      _$ python3.* run.py_

-     It will run some sample test case - it gives a good idea about inputs and outputs
+     It will run some sample test cases - the code gives a better idea about inputs and outputs

   2. Dependencies - _requests, json, datetime, unittest_
   3. Test cases are located in _test/test_dataform.py_